-Are you someone who is interested in starting estrogen hormone replacement therapy (HRT) for the first time or are looking to try a different method or dosage?
-FOLX has different options to choose from: the oral/sublingual estrogen pill, estrogen injection, and transdermal estrogen patch.
-Note that estrogen is absorbed into the body differently depending on which method you choose, and you can learn more about them all below.
+Looking to start estrogen hormone replacement therapy (HRT) for the first time?
+Perhaps you're interested in a different method or dosage?
+Good news!
+FOLX has different options to choose from when it comes to routes and dosages.
+We offer estrogen as an oral pill, injection, and/or transdermal patch.
+Note that estrogen is absorbed into the body differently depending on your chosen method.
+Learn more about them all below.

-With each method of estrogen HRT, there are different dosage levels that can result in slower or quicker physical changes.
-Whatever method and dosage you decide is right for you will depend on your health history and personal goals.
-Remember, the dose and routes for estrogen gender-affirming hormone therapy you choose is always in your control.
+Each method of estrogen HRT has different dosage levels that can result in slower or quicker physical changes.
+Whatever method and dosage you decide is right for you depends on your health history and personal goals.
+Remember, the dose and routes for estrogen gender-affirming hormone therapy you choose are always in your control.
 FOLX offers hormones for transgender people, trans women, trans feminine, non-binary and other gender variant people looking to start or continue estrogen hormone replacement therapy.

-Don’t worry if you’re unsure about which route or dosage is the perfect combination for you; fortunately, the way you take estrogen can be changed along the way and no one combination is fixed.
+Don't worry if you're unsure which route or dosage is the perfect combination for you.
+Fortunately, the way you take estrogen can always be adjusted!
 Our clinicians will work with you to figure out what method is best for you at any point during your gender journey.
-Read on to learn more information about FOLX’s offerings for estrogen hormone replacement therapy.
+Read on to learn more information about FOLX's offerings for estrogen hormone replacement therapy.

-While a pill can be more appealing than a needle for those who struggle with self-injection, there are both pros and cons to the oral/sublingual method just like other routes.
-Whether this method is right for you will be entirely dependent on your own preferences.
+While a pill can be more appealing than a needle for those who struggle with self-injection, there are both pros and cons to the oral method.
+Whether this method is right for you is entirely dependent on your preferences.

-Transgender women may prefer to jumpstart their estrogen HRT journey with an average dose while other trans feminine and/or non-binary people may prefer to microdose, or receive a lower dose of estrogen.
-There are no fixed dosages for specific gender identities, so we encourage that you choose whatever the optimal dosage is for your goals.
+Transgender women may prefer to jumpstart their estrogen HRT journey with an average dose.
+Other transfeminine and/or non-binary people may prefer to microdose or receive a lower dose of estrogen.
+There are no fixed dosages for specific gender identities, so we encourage you to choose the dosage that fits your goals.

 Self-administered estrogen injection shots occur weekly or biweekly (every other week).
-There are two injection types: intramuscular (IM), which is injected into the muscle, and subcutaneous (Sub-Q), which is injected into the fatty tissue under the skin.
+There are two injection types: intramuscular (IM), which is injected into the muscle, and subcutaneous (Sub-Q, SQ, or SC), which is injected into the fatty tissue under the skin.

-If you experience needle phobia and injection anxiety, check out our tips to overcoming self-injection fear!
+If you experience needle phobia and injection anxiety, check out our tips for overcoming self-injection fear!

 Common pros and cons of injectable estrogen